 CHRISTIAN PERSECUTION STATUS

 Approximately 74% of Syrians are Sunni Muslim, with other Muslim groups making up 13% of the population.
-In the past, estimates put the proportion of Christians at 10%, but this figure may now be considerably lower since large numbers of Christians are believed to have fled the country’s civil conflict.
+Current estimates put the proportion of Christians at 3%, which has lowered in recent years due to the numbers of Christians who have fled or been forcibly displaced as a result of the country’s civil conflict.

 Religious freedom in Syria has deteriorated sharply since the civil war began.
 Members of religious minorities are especially at risk in areas controlled by Islamic State (ISIS), which arrests, tortures, and executes members of religious groups it suspects of opposing its rule.